aftabanjum4451/Stock-Sentiment-Analysis/README.md

 ![](images/sentiment-fig-1-689.jpg)

-in today's communications and news consumption, the headlines of various articles play an even more important role than before.
+In today's communications and news consumption, the headlines of various articles play an even more important role than before.
 Now, we use sentiment analysis on these headlines on a particular company or companies to determine the effects of the headlines to the stock market.
 In this project i used the stock news headline dataset to calculate the sentiment against binary class.

 ## Dataset
 (https://www.kaggle.com/geminikeggler/stock-sentiment-analysis)